 Care for Bones, Muscles and Joints

-Edinburg Children's Hospital offers surgical and nonsurgical treatment of pediatric orthopedic conditions, as well as sports related injuries.
+South Texas Health System Children's offers surgical and nonsurgical treatment of pediatric orthopedic conditions, as well as sports related injuries.
 Orthopedic surgeons treat a variety of injuries and diseases of the muscles, bones, and joints.
 They tend to sprains, strains, dislocations and fractures and can recommend exercises and ways to prevent injuries.

 Many children participate in athletics and other physical activities that could lead to injury.
 Young athletes can injure their muscles, tendons, ligaments and bones in various parts of the body.
-The orthopedic staff at Edinburg Children's Hospital focus on getting kids back to being able to participate in activities as quickly and as safely and possible and to return children to their normal routine.
+The orthopedic staff at South Texas Health System Children's focus on getting kids back to being able to participate in activities as quickly and as safely and possible and to return children to their normal routine.
 They use a personalized approach in the management and treatment of a variety of conditions including:

 - Sprains, strains, dislocations and fractures